munozariasjm/munozariasjm/README.md

  💻 Machine Learning Engineer at GUANE, CERN Summer Intern

 <br>
+Currently I'm a last year Physics bachelor @ EIA University in Colombia.
+Nevertheless I spend a considerable amount of my days solving real life problems, both at my work as a professional Machine Learning Engineer at Guane Enterprises.
+I also develop ML for physics algorithms at CMS-CERN.

 <br>
 <a href="http://munozariasjm.github.io"> 📜 Check my web CV!</a> <br>
 📫 How to reach me munozariasjm@hotmail.com<br>